theaholtlund/grafana-prometheus/README.md

 - **Grafana OnCall**: Serves as the core component for the monitoring and alerting functionality, offering incident management, escalation policies and on-call scheduling.
 Configured in the Grafana web-based UI.
 - **Celery**: Handles asynchronous and distributed task processing and queue management.
 Can be implemented for parallel execution and scheduled tasks.
 - **Redis**: An in-memory key-value store and the message broker for Celery, acting as a communication channel between different parts of the application by facilitate communication and task distribution.
 Commonly used for internal communication between containers.
+- **Nginx**: Can be used as a web server, reverse proxy and load balancer, to facilitate caching, serve web pages, applications and balance incoming web traffic to multiple servers.
 - **Prometheus**: Monitor defined targets, to check on their health and performance.
 Collects system-level metrics like CPU usage, memory consumption and disk space.
 Also has alerting functionality through **Alertmanager**, which is specifically created to handle routing, grouping and notifications of Prometheus metric alerts.
 - **Telegraf**: Non-specific, platform-agnostic exporter, used for collecting metrics from a wide range of sources.
 Can collect metrics from Windows, Linux, macOS and other platforms, as well as services, databases and more.
 - **Node Exporter**: Specialised exporter focused Unix-based systems, and part of the Prometheus ecosystem.
 In this project, it is used to gather system-level metrics from containers running on the OS, which in this case is macOS.